awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-getting-started.md

 ## Editing product visibility<a name="proserv-edit-visibility"></a>

 By default, products are created with limited visibility—a new product is only visible from your account\.
-You can add other test accounts, or make the product publicly visible in the AWS Marketplace\.The following procedure describes how to edit the visibility of an existing professional services product in the AWS Marketplace Management Portal\.
+You can add other test accounts, or make the product publicly visible in the AWS Marketplace\.
+The following procedure describes how to edit the visibility of an existing professional services product in the AWS Marketplace Management Portal\.

 **To edit product visibility**